About Us .

 • Support women to use the law to challenge discrimination and injustice when accessing state and community support.

-• Undertake strategic litigation and intervene in legal cases of violence against women and girls that raise issues of wider public interest.
+• Undertake strategic litigation and intervene in legal cases of violence against women and girls and related issues that are of wider public interest.

-• Provide expertise on the needs and experiences of black and minoritised women in legal cases where appropriate.
+• Provide expertise on the needs and experiences of black and minority women in legal cases where appropriate.

-• Participate as advocates or experts in domestic homicide reviews, inquests and other legal and public hearings.
+• Participate as advocates or experts in domestic homicide reviews (DHR’s), inquests and other legal and public hearings and inquiries.

 03